itu-itis/git-fundamentals-draft-itu-itis21-ayart/README.md

-# :wave: The Basics of GitHub MODIFIED BY TACETTIN AYAR 150....
+# :wave: The Basics of GitHub MODIFIED BY TACETTIN AYAR at 10:50, 25.10.2021

 ## 🤓 Course overview and learning outcomes